OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 To check the consistency, conduct the following steps:

-1. Ensure that each relation source exists.
-Otherwise, throw Missing Relation Source Error.
+1. Ensure that each relation source of a present relation is present.
-1. Ensure that each relation target exists.
-Otherwise, throw Missing Relation Target Error.
+1. Ensure that each relation target of a present relation is present.
-1. Ensure that every node has at maximum one hosting relation.
-Otherwise, throw Ambiguous Hosting Error.
+1. Ensure that every present node has at maximum one present hosting relation.
-1. Ensure that every node has a hosting relation if the node had at least one conditional relation in the variable service template.
-Otherwise, throw Missing Hosting Error.
+1. Ensure that every present node has a present hosting relation if the node had at least one conditional relation in the variable service template.
-1. Ensure that the node of each artifact exists.
-Otherwise, throw Missing Artifact Parent Error.
+1. Ensure that the node of each present artifact is present.
 1. Ensure that present artifacts have unique names within their node.
-Otherwise, throw Ambiguous Artifact error.
-1. Ensure that the node of each property exists.
-Otherwise, throw Missing Property Parent error.
+1. Ensure that the node of each present property is present.
 1. Ensure that present properties have unique names within their node.
-Otherwise, throw Ambiguous Property error.
-1. Ensure that the container of each present type is also present.
+1. Ensure that the container of each present type is present.
-1. Ensure that each present container has exactly one present type.
+1. Ensure that each present type container has exactly one present type.

 Since the derived service template might be further processed, e.g. by [topology completion](https://cs.emis.de/LNI/Proceedings/Proceedings232/247.pdf){target=_blank},